ggodet-bar/RPG-Manager/Examples/html_render_tests/introduction.md

 #Introduction

-##Master idea
-the first player leaves the psychiatric hospital and meets the second player (FBI).
+The first player leaves the psychiatric hospital and meets the second player (FBI).
 The introduction ends at the beginning of the questioning of the first player by the second.
+{: .synopsis}

 This introduction scene should set both the general atmosphere (film noir) and discretely introduce the murders committed by the PC's twin sister (and